allpro/form-manager/README.md

 FormManager (**"FM'**) is collection of data-handling tools for form-data, or any data actually.
-The motivation for this helper is to have **a total data solution for forms**, that can almost eliminates the need for custom code.
+The motivation for this helper is to have **a total data solution for forms**, that can virtually eliminate the need for custom code.

-FM's capabilities include:
+## FormManager Capabilities

 **Form Integration**

 - **Compatible with ANY UI library, including React**
 - Integration with any type of form control, standard or custom
+- Manages data internally; does not require a `<form>` element
 - Optimizations for use with **Material UI controls**
 - Form-field property-setter helpers to simplify form mark-up
 - Form-field event handling, with customizable validation events